20 Works of Art You Must See (and Where to Find Them)

 Picasso’s masterpiece can be seen at the Museum of Modern Art in New York, which is home to two other legendary Cubist paintings as well: Picasso’s “Ma Jolie” and Georges Braque’s “Man with a Guitar.”

 Looking to stay in close proximity to these classics?
-The Kimpton Hotel Eventi near Herald Square has been recently revamped, and features its own impressive rotating display of art.
+The Kimpton Hotel Eventi near Herald Square features its own impressive rotating display of art.
 Other amenities include an in-house spa, an outdoor plaza that boasts a big screen for movies, and a lovely outdoor veranda overlooking 6th Avenue.

 9. “Saint Mark,” Donatello (1411-13)